Take Action: Start Talking

 Use media to start a conversation.

-Young people see and hear messages about sex every day on TV, in music, and online.
-Use an example from a TV show or song, use it as an opportunity to start a conversation with your child.
+Kids see and hear messages about sex every day in the media – like on TV, in music, and online.
+When something comes up in a TV show or song, use it as an opportunity to start a conversation with your child.

 Talk in the car or in the kitchen.

 It can sometimes be easier to talk about sex if you are doing something else at the same time.
 Try asking a question when you are driving in the car or busy cooking dinner.